 When I wanted to get better at coding interviews, I realized that practice had to become a habit.
 I set aside a specific time every day for my codesignal anthropic practice.
 Some days, I worked on easy problems to warm up.
 Other days, I tackled harder questions or tried mock interviews.
 I mixed things up to keep it interesting and to cover all the skills I needed.

 I found that using AI-powered tools made my practice sessions much more effective.
-For example, I used Linkjob to run unlimited mock interviews.
+For example, I used Linkjob to run mock interviews.
 It felt like talking to a real interviewer.
 The AI asked me questions, listened to my answers, and even followed up with new questions based on what I said.
 This helped me think on my feet and get used to the pressure of real interviews.

 Tip: I always treated my practice like the real thing.
 I used a timer, sat at my desk, and avoided distractions.
 This made the transition to actual interviews much smoother.